Minimal XState with Hooks

 Now, we can update our Toggler component code:

-- Replace @xstate/fsm with xstate
+@xstate/fsmxstate - Replace thefunction with the

 That's it!
 Now we have all the more advanced capabilities of XState without having to make a single change to our state logic.

-Here is an example CodeSandbox comparing the useReducer method versus the useMachine hook with @xstate/fsm.
+Here is an example CodeSandbox comparing the

 Subscribe to the newsletter